- by Eric

 Ancient people in Nyingchi started to prepare it in a primitive way and it is still in use today.
-After removing the fur, cleaning off the internal organs and bones, Nyingchi cooks rub salt and seasonings, such as Chinese pepper, all over pig’s skin.
-Then all we have to do is hanging it in the air waiting for it to get dried.
-Whatever is your preferred way of cooking it, it always has an awesome texture, and you can taste all layers. --skin, fat, and meat, in a single texture filled bite.
+After removing the fur, and cleaning off the internal organs and bones, Nyingchi cooks rub salt and seasonings, such as Chinese pepper, all over the pig’s skin.
+Then what to do is to hang it in the air waiting for it to get dried.
+Whatever your preferred way of cooking, it always has an awesome texture, and you can taste all layers. -- skin, fat, and meat, in a single texture-filled bite.
 The roasted pork is extremely fragrant and nutritious.

 Alone with the mentioned delicious dishes, you will find an unbelievable amount of other Nyingchi food courts to eat at, moreover, there is also a good variety of specialties from other parts of Tibet for you to choose from.
-And it definitely worth a couple of hours’ train ride from Lhasa.
+And it is definitely worth a couple of hours' train ride from Lhasa.